polterguy/phosphorusfive/plugins/p5.io/README.md

   src:Foo bar
 ```

 After evaluating the above code, you should have a foo.txt file in your temp folder.
+Path variables are almost like symbolic links or shortcuts.

-#### Executing every Hyperlambda file within a folder
+### Executing every Hyperlambda file within a folder

 Combining *[list-files]* and *[eval]*, you can do some interesting things.
 One of these things, is that you can evaluate all Hyperlambda files within
 some specific folder, easily, with only 3-4 lines of code.
 Imagine the following code.